Second Battle of Vác (1849): Outcome

-To see who won the battle of Vác from 15 to 17 July 1849, it is important to see what were the plans of the two commanders, how they managed to accomplish their objectives, and what were the consequences of its outcome, regarding the fate of the Hungarian Freedom War?
+This section discusses the plans of the two commanders, how they managed to accomplish their objectives, and their consequences, regarding the fate of the Hungarian Freedom War.

-On the one hand Paskevich accomplished his plan to prevent Görgei to lead his troops towards Szeged, using the shortest rout through the Danube–Tisza Interfluve.
-But in the case if Görgei accomplished this task, breaking through the Russian lines, he would have had the four times bigger Russian army following him closely, plus Haynau's twice bigger main army following as well his troops from a very close distance, resulting the joining of the forces of the two main enemy commanders against the remaining Hungarian forces in a decisive battle, with almost no chance for the Hungarians to win.
+Paskevich accomplished his plan to prevent Görgei leading his troops towards Szeged, using the shortest rout through the Danube–Tisza Interfluve.
+In the event that Görgei accomplished this task, breaking through the Russian lines, he would have had the four times larger Russian army following him closely, plus Haynau's twice as large main army following as well his troops from a very close distance, resulting the joining of the forces of the two main enemy commanders against the remaining Hungarian forces in a decisive battle, with almost no chance for the Hungarians to win.
 Such a defeat would have ended the Hungarian revolution in that moment, before the end of July.
 Ironically the success of Paskevich in preventing Görgei to fulfil his initial plan of marching through Vác in Southern Hungary, thwarted his main plan to join with Haynau's army, and to crush the Hungarians in Southern Hungary in a decisive battle.
 With the retreat of Görgei towards North-East, he suddenly became worried that his supply routs will be cut off, so he turned his armies to chase the Army of the Upper Danube, trying, without success, to encircle, and defeat it, thus doing what Görgei wanted him to do.
 Regarding the plans and opportunities used in the battle, the Russians did not prevailed.
 The plan of Paskevich to make the Hungarians to believe that they face inferior troops, luring them in a trap South from Vác, and attacking them with his whole army, failed because of Görgei's caution, as a result of the fights from 15 July.
 The slow Russian deployment from the morning of 17 July prevented them to take advantage of the confusion among the retreating Hungarian troops, although with the concentrated attack of superior forces, the whole enemy army could have been annihilated.
 If Paskevich could have used these opportunities, he could have joined Haynau, and end the Hungarian resistance in a few days, but because of the unsuccess, the war continued another several weeks.
 Considering the initial Russian plans and intentions during the battle, this battle was a unanimous failure for Paskevich.